Finger Eleven

 Finger Eleven is a Canadian rock band from Burlington, Ontario, formed in 1990.
 Gaining mainstream prominence in 2000 with The Greyest of Blue Skies, they have released eight studio albums (seven as Finger Eleven and one as Rainbow Butt Monkeys).

 Their 2003 self-titled album achieved Gold status in the United States and Platinum in Canada, largely from the success of the single "One Thing", which marked the band's first placing on the US Hot 100 Chart, at no. 16.
 Their 2007 album, Them vs. You vs. Me, launched the single "Paralyzer", which topped the Canadian Hot 100 and both US rock charts and reached no. 6 on the US Hot 100 and no. 12 on the Australian Singles Chart.
 They won the Juno Award for Rock Album of the Year in 2008.
 They released their sixth studio album, Life Turns Electric, on October 5, 2010.
 It was nominated as Best Rock Album of the Year at the 2011 Juno Awards.
 Five Crooked Lines, their seventh studio album, was released in 2015.
 Between 1995 and 2016, Finger Eleven was among the top 75 best-selling Canadian artists in Canada and among the top 25 best-selling Canadian bands in Canada.
-In 2023, the band released a compilation album titled Greatest Hits.

 History

 Letters from Chutney (1990–1996)

-Finger Eleven formed at Lester B. Pearson High School in Burlington, Ontario, as Stone Soul Picnic, then changed their name to Rainbow Butt Monkeys.
+Finger Eleven formed at Lester B. Pearson High School in Burlington, Ontario, as Rainbow Butt Monkeys.
 One of their first shows was at a school Christmas concert in 1990, and they won the 97.7 CHTZ (Hits) HTZ FM's Rock Search competition in 1994.
 At the time, the lineup consisted of lead vocalist Scott Anderson, guitarists James Black and Rick Jackett, bassist Sean Anderson, and drummer Rob Gommerman.

 They signed to Mercury Records, and after releasing four EPs, they issued the album Letters from Chutney (1995), which received generally favourable reviews.
 In 1996, the management company Coalition Entertainment took them on.